Tahsina-Siddiquea/vulnerable-webapp-security-lab/README.md

-# Wulnerable Web App Security Lab
+# Vulnerable Web App Security Lab

 A hands-on cybersecurity lab that demonstrates common web application vulnerabilities and their secure mitigations.